Expectables

-The International Cultural and Creative Industries Regulatory Authority (ICCIRA) is a nonprofit, multi selective, interactive, legal advisory and policy organisation, currently relocating to Brussels, Belgium.
+The International Cultural and Creative Industries Regulatory Authority (ICCIRA) is presently undergoing formation as a non-partisan, non-profit, non-monetary, multi selective, interactive, legal advisory and policy organisation, which is based in London.

-ICCIRA was founded by Panayiotis Neufelt, with the assistance of Co-Founder Christos-Laurence Neufelt-Boras in March 2015 (official registration).
+ICCIRA was founded by Panayiotis Neufeld, with the assistance of Co-Founder Christos-Laurence Neufelt-Boras in March 2015 (official registration).

 ICCIRA’s aim is to contribute to the creation of the Cultural and Creative Industries Regulatory Framework.
 ICCIRA is an innovative proposal for matters related to legal and regulatory research, developments and implementation aiming to recommend equally sound standards of other regulators.